hugofelp/react-data-chain/README.md

-    WAITING,        // One ore more dependencies are pending WAITING_INPUT,  // Dependencies are resolved and data is not available, but no fetcher has been provided FETCHING,       // Dependencies are resolved, data is not available, fetch in progress IDLE,           // Dependencies are resolved anf data is available ERROR           // Fetcher promise was rejected
+    WAITING,        // One ore more dependencies are pending WAITING_INPUT,  // Dependencies are resolved and data is not available, but no fetcher has been provided FETCHING,       // Dependencies are resolved, data is not available, fetch in progress IDLE,           // Dependencies are resolved and data is available ERROR           // Fetcher promise was rejected
 }
 ```